Our School Policies

 - If there is a refund of course fee, the refund policy process will be followed.

-- Hillside World Academy (HWA) shall ensure a fair and reasonable refund policy for any payments made.
+- HWA International School shall ensure a fair and reasonable refund policy for any payments made.

 - Local and International students are required to pay their fees as laid out in the respective Student Contracts and by the date(s) stipulated in the invoice(s).

-- The complete Refund policies relating to both Withdrawals with Cause and Withdrawal without Cause are governed by the Student Contract entered between HWA and the student.
+- The complete Refund policies relating to both Withdrawals with Cause and Withdrawal without Cause are governed by the Student Contract entered between HWA International School and the student.

 - Hwa’s Refund Policy is as follow:-